-We separately present revenues generated as either product revenues or service revenues on our Consolidated Profit and Loss Account for each period presented.
-When we discuss revenues, we may, at times, refer to revenues summarized in other ways.
+As required by Regulation S-X, we separately present revenues generated as either product revenues or service revenues on our Consolidated Statements of Income for each period presented.
+When we discuss revenues, we may, at times, refer to revenues summarized differently than the Regulation S-X requirements.
 The terminology, definitions, and applications of terms that we use to describe revenues may be different from terms used by other companies.
 We use the following terms to describe revenues: